scanny/python-pptx/docs/user/quickstart.rst

     for slide in prs.slides:
         for shape in slide.shapes:
-            if not shape.has_textframe:
+            if not shape.has_text_frame:
                 continue
-            for paragraph in shape.textframe.paragraphs:
+            for paragraph in shape.text_frame.paragraphs:
                 for run in paragraph.runs:
                     text_runs.append(run.text)